-For all student-related accidents and injuries that occur during clinical, students should report to the Crouse Employee Health Office so that treatment may be initiated.
-In the event the Crouse Employee Health Office is closed, students will report to Crouse Hospital Emergency Services.
-For other illnesses/injuries that are not College/clinical related, students may seek treatment at the location of their choosing.
+For all student-related accidents and injuries that occur during class, labs or clinical, students should report to the Employee Health Office (information below) so that treatment may be initiated.
+In the event the Health Office is closed, students will report to Crouse Emergency Services.
+For other illnesses/injuries that are not College/clinical related, students may seek treatment at Crouse Emergency Services.